 Market Report - Asia

-Markets in Asia closed in a mixed state on Wednesday, as China’s central bank stood pat on its main interest rates, as markets had been expecting.
+Markets closed in a mixed state in Asia on Monday, as China’s central bank stood pat on interest rates, sating market expectations.

 Markets in Asia were mostly higher as they closed on Friday, with the Hong Kong bourse being the notable exception, as Alibaba fell through the floor after its latest earnings disappointed.

 Equities were lower across the Asia-Pacific region on Thursday, with traders taking their cues from a weak showing on Wall Street overnight, as Chinese tech names tumbled.

 Most equity markets in Asia closed in negative territory on Wednesday, as investors digested weak export data out of Japan, and looked to earnings from Chinese internet giant Baidu.

 Markets were in a mixed state as they closed in Asia on Tuesday, as investors watched for developments from a virtual meeting between United States president Joe Biden and his Chinese counterpart Xi Jinping.

 Asia Pacific stocks put in modest gains at the start of the week, buoyed by a raft of mostly better-than-expected macroeconomic data out of China and ahead of a virtual summit between the leaders of the US and China scheduled for Monday evening US time.